sushiibot/sushii-modmail/README.md

 such as the channel to use for ModMail threads, roles that can use the bot, and more.

+> [!IMPORTANT]
-You'll also need to ensure the bot has permissions in the forum channel where you want to use ModMail.
-This **needs to be done manually** in Modmail channel settings to ensure the bot does not have extra permissions it doesn't need in other channels.
+> You'll also need to ensure the bot has permissions in the forum channel after
+> you selected it in the `settings` command.
+This
+> **needs to be done manually** in the Discord channel settings to ensure it
+> works properly.
+>
+> The bot by default does **not** have every permission it needs, as it only
+> needs it in the single forum channel and not everywhere else in the server.

 Required ModMail Forum channel permissions:
 - **Manage Channel** - Creates and manage forum tags, e.g. "Open" and "Closed"